Free GRE Practice Test and Personal Score Assessment

 What Verbal content will I be tested on?

-The GRE Verbal practice test contains many question types that you’ll see on the official exam.
-In this section, you’ll encounter general GRE practice questions that test your reading comprehension and critical reading skills.
+When taking the GRE Verbal practice test, you’ll encounter questions that test your reading comprehension and critical reading skills.
 These include:

 • Text Completion.
-These are questions with blanks that you select the answers to.
-You’ll see one or two TCs with single blanks, two to three with double blanks, and one to two with triple blanks.
-For questions with more than one blank, you must fill in the right answer everywhere to get the point.
+These are similar to standard sentence completion question types, which you are likely already familiar with.
+However, the GRE levels up the difficulty.
+You’ll not only encounter texts with single blanks, but also texts with two and three blanks.
+For questions with more than one blank, you must fill in the correct answer for every blank in a text completion to get the point.

 • Reading Comprehension.
-These questions come with passages, which vary from fewer than 20 lines (short) to over 40 lines (long).
+These questions come with passages, which vary considerably in length.
 They ask about your understanding of the text.

 • Critical Reasoning.
 Technically a subset of Reading Comprehension questions, CR questions ask you to make logical connections between pieces of information in a short passage.